chef/chef-web-docs/chef_master/source/resource_apt_repository.rst

 Properties
 =====================================================

-This resource has the following properties:
+The apt_repository resource has the following properties:

 ``arch``
    **Ruby Type:** String, false